ndelecro/nx-os-programmability/NX-SDK/ECMP_Monitoring/README.md

 ## Usage:
 Copy ecmp_monitoring.py to the switch.

-Enable NX-SDK and Bash Shell in NX-OS, and configure Streaming Telemetry:
+Enable NX-SDK and Bash Shell in NX-OS:
 ```
 feature nxsdk
 feature bash-shell
-feature telemetry
 ```

 If you want to use streaming telemetry, enable it and configure it: